Foxxy007/GliderDesignGenerator/README.md

 # GliderDesignGenerator
-This project that is set out to make you able to auto generate design for your glider.
+This project is set out to make you able to deduce/generate design for your glider.
+For amatuer applications only.